The contour gauge in use: telling untold: The contour gauge conception

 In this section, we concentrate on the description of the contour gauge conception which implies that the corresponding gauge condition can be formally resolved in order to find the unique gauge orbit representative.
-A few decades ago, the contour gauge was a subject of intense studies and had been attracted much attentions due to the fact that the quantum gauge theory should not suffer from the Gribov ambiguities (see, for example, \cite{ContourG1, ContourG2}).
+A few decades ago, the contour gauge had intensively studied due to the fact that the quantum gauge theory should not suffer from the Gribov ambiguities (see, for example, \cite{ContourG1, ContourG2,Shevchenko:1998uw}).

 It states that the gauge function can be completely fix (in the H-system, see Eqn.~(\ref{Amp-1})) or the unphysical gluons can be eliminated (in the L-system, see Eqn.~(\ref{FI-L-1})) if we demand the path dependent functional (Wilson path functional) to be equal to unity, {\it i.e.}